Belgium in the Eurovision Song Contest 2023: Eurosong 2023

-Eurosong 2023 was the national final that selected Belgium's entry in the Eurovision Song Contest 2023.
-The competition will consist of five pre-recorded songclub shows that was broadcast between 9 and 13 January 2023, followed by a live final on 14 January 2023 where the winning song and artist was selected.
-All six shows was hosted by Peter Van de Veire and broadcast on Eén, as well as on the broadcaster's online streaming platform VRT MAX.
+Eurosong 2023 was the national final that selected the Belgian entry in the Eurovision Song Contest 2023.
+The competition consisted of five pre-recorded songclub shows that was broadcast between 9 and 13 January 2023, followed by a live final on 14 January 2023 where the winning song and artist was selected.
+All six shows was hosted by Peter Van de Veire and broadcast on Eén, as well as on the broadcaster's online streaming platform VRT Max.

 Format

 Seven artists were sought to compete in Eurosong.
-The competition included five songclub shows that was broadcast between 9 and 13 January 2023.
-The shows will feature each artist presenting their two candidate Eurovision songs in front of the six other artists who will provide commentary and feedback on the songs.
-Based on the feedback, the artist selected one of the two songs to proceed to the final.
-The result of the final was made up of votes from an expert jury and public televoting, conducted via SMS and the VRT MAX app.
-Each member of the jury voted by assigning scores from 4–8, 10 and 12 points to their preferred songs, with the juries awarding 780 points in total.
-The public vote was based on the percentage of votes each song achieved through SMS and app voting.
-For example, if a song gained 10% of the viewer vote in the final, then that entry would be awarded 10% of 780 points rounded to the nearest integer: 78 points.
+The competition included five songclub shows that were broadcast between 9 and 13 January 2023.
+The shows featured each artist presenting their two candidate Eurovision songs in front of the six other artists that gave advice on which song should be selected for the final.
+Based on the advice, the artist selected one of the two songs to proceed to the final.
+The final took place on 14 January 2023 where the winner was chosen by an expert jury and public televoting.